BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/special_rules.md

 A model with this special rule applies a +1 modifier to any Jump, Leap and Climb Tests they take.
 Additionally, a model with this special rule suffers no penalties to how far they can see when fighting in the dark.

+<span style="color: darkmagenta">This special rule may be used by models that are not yet on the battlefield.</span>

 ### DOMINANT (X)

 `PASSIVE`